05 Apr Restaurant recommendations in George

 There is no discount when it comes to paying the bill after a bad meal accompanied by terrible service, which is why you may as well take a recommendation and go to one of the few restaurants that I recommend because of consistent good food and good service.
 And the key word is CONSISTENT.

 With a host of restaurants in both nearby Wilderness and George, you’ll be spoilt for choice!
-But short and sweet: my very shortlist of all time favourite restaurants in George.
-(Elize and I will make reservations for our guests on request.)
+But short and sweet: my very shortlist of MY ALL TIME FAVOURITE RESTAURANTS in George.

 1. Transkaroo.
 Grootbrak.
 Tel 044- 620 4163.
 The food is excellent , I love the ambiance.
 I want to stop at that, because when I think back on all the meals I’ve had here I am at a total loss for words.
 You will not be sorry to take the 20 minute drive there…whether it is for lunch or dinner.
 Oh, and Desmond used to say that this was the only restaurant that could prepare fish better than he could, but now we also go to Salinas for a perfectly cooked ‘catch of the day’. ps.
 18/4/’14: just heard that they have a new chef – whoa ; watch this space…